San Isidro District, Lima

-San Isidro has become a major financial quarter in recent years, as many banks and businesses left downtown Lima to set up their headquarters in modern office blocks.
+San Isidro (/es/; lit.
+'Saint Isidore') is a district of Lima, Peru.
+Created in 1931, it is an upscale part of the city's west central area, with about 600 meters of coastline.
+In recent years, it has become a major financial quarter, as many banks and businesses left downtown Lima to set up their headquarters in modern office blocks.
 It is inhabited by mostly upper middle and upper-class families.